Spectral analysis of attached and separated turbulent flows over a Gaussian-shaped bump: Effect of Reynolds number on the separated flow

-Mean flow streamlines and eddy viscosity contours of this additional case and the separated case at $\Rey=2\times10^6$ are overlaid in figure \ref{fig:reynolds_invariance_meanflow}.
+Mean flow streamlines and eddy viscosity contours of this additional case and the separated case at \mbox{$\Rey=2\times10^6$} are compared in figure~\ref{fig:reynolds_invariance_meanflow}.
 Note that the same contour levels for the eddy viscosity are chosen for both cases.
 Evidently, the mean flows are very similar, but there are some differences: In the additional case, the flow in the separated region is slightly less tilted towards the wall.
 Moreover, the extent of the region with high eddy viscosity is larger in this case.
-We proceed by performing LSA and RA on this additional mean flow in order to investigate whether these differences change the linear dynamics of the flow.
-The LSA eigenvalue spectrum is shown in figure \ref{fig:reynolds_invariance_lsa}.
+Nevertheless, the mean flows are very similar, supporting the approximate Reynolds number independence of the mean flow (outside the boundary layer) in this Reynolds number regime.
+We proceed by performing LSA and RA on this additional mean flow in order to investigate whether these small differences change the dynamics of the flow predicted by the linear models.
+The LSA eigenvalue spectrum is shown in figure~\ref{fig:reynolds_invariance_lsa}.
 Here we observe the same distinct branch of $\Str_h=0$ eigenvalues as in the separated case.
 However, the maximum growth rate occurs at slightly lower spanwise wavenumbers.
-The RA gain spectrum is shown in figure \ref{fig:reynolds_invariance_ra}.
+The RA gain spectrum is shown in figure~\ref{fig:reynolds_invariance_ra}.
 The spectrum is very similar to the separated case, but the highest gain in the low-frequency regime is shifted to slightly lower spanwise wavenumbers, reflecting the trend observed in the LSA.
 Nevertheless, the results of the linear analyses are remarkably similar between this additional case and the separated case.
 To validate the RA modes for this additional case, we perform SPOD on streamwise PIV snapshot data for this case as well, and compute the alignment between the RA and respective SPOD modes.
-The resulting alignment is shown in figure \ref{fig:reynolds_invariance_alignment}.
+The resulting alignment is shown in figure~\ref{fig:reynolds_invariance_alignment}.
 For conciseness, the mean over both FOVs is shown.
 Very high alignments are observed in the low-frequency regime, demonstrating that this approximate Reynolds number independence is not an artifact of the linear models.
 Note that the Nyquist frequency of the SPOD is $\Str_h=0.11$ in this case, which excludes most of the medium-frequency regime.
 The validation is therefore limited to the low-frequency regime.
 Based on this analysis we conclude that the dominant dynamics of the separated flow in the range $2\times10^6\leq\Rey\leq4\times10^6$ do not significantly depend on the Reynolds number.